Composer

 I was forty-two before I took a teaching job, which was the same place that

 I am now, the State University of New York at Stony Brook.
-It was
+It was a

-a new university that was being formed there by the University of New York.
+new university that was being formed there by the University of New York.

-At that time, Governor Rockefeller was trying to raise its standards to
+At that time, Governor Rockefeller was trying to raise its standards to compete

-BD: Was it better
+BD: Was it

-see my interview with Francis
+shown at right, see my interview with Francis Thorne, whose work

-Thorne, whose work is dedicated to Lukas Foss.]
+is dedicated to Lukas Foss.]

 JL: I don’t